pnkfelix/pnkfx-blog/source/_drafts/2015-10-27-gc-and-rust-part-0-how-does-gc-work.markdown

 stack" of objects we are in the midst of traversing, and/or a queue of objects scheduled for future traversal).

+#### The "Mark" phase

+Here is a sketch of the traversals that the garbage collector makes in order to mark each reachable object.

 <p id="target_anchor5"></p>
 <script>
 var graph_in_memory = make_graph_in_memory({from_space:true,marking:true, marked:true});
 post_graph("target_anchor5", graph_in_memory);
 </script>

+As reflected in the diagram above, each object that the GC reaches has its mark bit set to "marked" in its header word.

 The numbers on the arcs above are meant to correspond to a hypothetical traversal order as the GC marks the memory; particular